SitwalaM/nlp_gdelt_zambia_debt_analysis/README.md

 2. Is there a clear difference in the tone in the mentions for the two presidents?

 No siginificant difference is observed between Edgar Lungu and Hakainde Hichilema in the data, however, Edgar Lungu does show more records with a very low sentiment.

+3. Two topics identified within the "econ_debt" theme.
+Topic 1 tone has less variance than topic 0.

 ## Future Work